Home Images Articles Mods Links

 (As it's difficult to drive to Halfords without wheels or brakes when you realise you need something more ;-)

 New pads!
 Make sure you get the right ones (On Mark1 MX5s the 1.6 and 1.8 MX5s have different brakes.
-Apparently on Mark2 models the brakes are now the same).
+Apparently on Mark2 models the brakes are now the same.
+Mark 2.5 and Mark 3 also have different brake pad types).
 Always replace the pads on both front wheels together

 Possibly a flat-bladed screwdriver & a G-Clamp